-Narrator: When we head to beach we think of sun, sand and fun.
+When we head to the beach we think of sun, sand, and fun.

-These efforts across NOAA, other federla agencies, and their partners will continue to support a safe, healthy, and secure seafood supply for all of us to enjoy.
+These efforts across NOAA, other federal agencies, and their partners will continue to support a safe, healthy and secure seafood supply for us all to enjoy.

 Because seafood health, the ocean’s health, and our health, all rely on one another.